GoogleCloudPlatform/compute-video-demo-salt/README.md

 * Create a Compute Engine Load-balancer to distribute traffic over the 4 instances
 * Do a live test of the full configuration

-This is intended to be a fairly trival example.
-The video and repo show off the integration between SalStack and Google Compute Engine.
+This is intended to be a fairly trivial example.
+The video and repo show off the integration between SaltStack and Google Compute Engine.
 And, this can be the foundational tools for building more real-world configurations.

 ## Google Cloud Platform Project